polymerchm/python-sdbus-wifi-connect/README.md

 WiFi Connect interacts with NetworkManager, which should be the active network manager on the device's host OS.

+### 0. Check: Look For Existing Connection

+Wifi Connect look to see if it can access the internet when it starts.
+If if it can, it shuts itself down.
+This can be overridden for test purposes (see **Additions**)

 ### 1. Advertise: Device Creates Access Point

 WiFi Connect detects available WiFi networks and opens an access point with a captive portal.
 Connecting to this access point with a mobile phone or laptop allows new WiFi credentials to be configured.

 ### 2. Connect: User Connects Phone to Device Access Point

 Connect to the opened access point on the device from your mobile phone or laptop.
-The access point SSID is, by default, `<name>` where "name" is something random like "shy-lake" or "green-frog" or "dawnlite" (what is currently in the codebase).
+The access point SSID is, by default, `<name>` where name is something random like "shy-lake" or "green-frog" or "dawnlite" (what is currently in the codebase).

 ### 3. Portal: Phone Shows Captive Portal to User